xbeat/Machine-Learning/README.md

 Introduction to Predictive Maintenance and CBM

 Predictive Maintenance and Condition-Based Monitoring (CBM) are advanced approaches to equipment maintenance that leverage data analytics and machine learning techniques to optimize maintenance schedules and reduce downtime.
 These methods aim to predict when equipment is likely to fail and perform maintenance only when necessary, rather than on a fixed schedule.

+## Understanding Machine Learning Algorithms

+Introduction to Supervised Learning - Linear Regression

+Linear regression serves as a foundational supervised learning algorithm for predicting continuous values.
+It establishes relationships between independent and dependent variables by fitting a linear equation to observed data points, minimizing the sum of squared residuals between predicted and actual values.

 ## Exploring Recurrent Neural Networks for Sequence Learning in Python